 Board of Directors

-• Margaret Baldwin – (Lecturer and Interim General Education Coordinator, Kennesaw State University)
+• Margaret Baldwin – Secretary (Lecturer and Interim General Education Coordinator, Kennesaw State University)

-• Amber Bradshaw – Managing Artistic Director (Dramaturg, Director, Moderator, Playwright; IDEA ATL co-founding member)
+• Amber Bradshaw – Managing Artistic Director (New Play and Community Development Dramaturg, Moderator; IDEA ATL co-founding member)

 • Paul Donnelly – Treasurer (Playwright)